laurGeo/data-dashboard/README.md

 I chose not to use a legend with the bar charts, as they are self explanitory and do not require it.
 It would also make the design look much too bulky.

+Wireframes are located in the wireframes folder

 ### Navigation
 To allow users to go to any graph they want, I chose to make the navbar sticky.
 This means that the user can click on each chart from wherever they are on the page.
+On mobile, the menu nicely turns into a hamburger menu.
+This is so that mobile users find it easy to jump to each graph.
+This is still sticky from mobile, as it is important that the user always has navigation options.

 ### Colors
 I chose to go with a red color scheme for the charts.
 This is to tie it in to the 'wine' data set